puppeteer/puppeteer/docs/api.md

 This method scrolls element into view if needed, and then uses [page.mouse](#pagemouse) to hover over the center of the element.
 If the element is detached from DOM, the method throws an error.

+#### elementHandle.tap()
+- returns: <[Promise]> Promise which resolves when the element is successfully tapped.
+Promise gets rejected if the element is detached from DOM.

+This method scrolls element into view if needed, and then uses [touchscreen.tap](#touchscreentapx-y) to tap in the center of the element.
+If the element is detached from DOM, the method throws an error.

 #### elementHandle.uploadFile(...filePaths)
 - `...filePaths` <...[string]> Sets the value of the file input these paths.
 If some of the  `filePaths` are relative paths, then they are resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
 - returns: <[Promise]>